“The interface makes it easy to involve employees and customers in geographically dispersed projects that extend over a long period of time.”

 When different projects involve many people over a long period of time, there is a risk of losing experience, knowledge and practical skills along the way.
 People resign, change jobs or get other tasks, both internally and with the client.
 A holistic, solid, understandable and easily accessible interface of what has already been designed is therefore worth its weight in gold.

-"Thanks to Bimsync, everyone involved gets a precise and clear presentation of the individual project in progress.
+“Thanks to Catenda Hub, everyone involved gets a precise and clear presentation of the individual project in progress.
 The actors also have an overview and insight that allows them to easily involve the different resources, trades and areas of expertise.
-The "Common Data Environment cloud-based platform" (editor's note) carries what has been established by the work in its entirety, and represents the project at any given time.
+The “Common Data Environment cloud-based platform” (editor’s note) carries what has been established by the work in its entirety, and represents the project at any given time.
 Up-to-date, accurate and agreed upon.
-In addition, the number of email exchanges has been reduced along the way", says Seime.
+In addition, the number of email exchanges has been reduced along the way”, says Seime.

-"For us, internally, this ease of access may not be so important, but for a customer it is priceless.
+“For us, internally, this ease of access may not be so important, but for a customer it is priceless.
 Everyone connects when they want, from where they want.
 The information is accurate and understandable.
 You can see the whole installation, how it looks on the ground and you can go to certain areas and see them, including solutions and details.
 This has allowed us to get much better information from the customer.
-It's clear that Bimsync opens the door to a completely different form of communicating interest, understanding and participation in design", Seime says.
+It’s clear that Catenda Hub opens the door to a completely different form of communicating interest, understanding and participation in design”, Seime says.